ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 In 2022, Petrobras officially launched the 3W Project as the inaugural pilot of the Open Lab Module within the Connections for Innovation Program [[18]](#18).
 The purpose of this module is to encourage open and collaborative project development on the Internet, particularly through the GitHub platform [[19]](#19).
 Since then, the 3W Dataset has been maintained and developed in its dedicated corporate Git repository [[17]](#17) on GitHub.

 As part of the 3W Project, the same Git repository also hosts the 3W Toolkit, a software package developed in Python 3 [[20]](#20).
-The purpose of this toolkit is facilitate and encourage the exploration of the 3W Dataset, as well as the development and comparison of different methodological approaches.
+The purpose of this toolkit is to facilitate and encourage the exploration of the 3W Dataset, as well as the development and comparison of different methodological approaches.

 In addition to its two main resources — the 3W Dataset and the 3W Toolkit — the 3W Project repository also provides: